London South and Surrey East (European Parliament constituency)

 Prior to its uniform adoption of proportional representation in 1999, the United Kingdom used first-past-the-post for the European elections in England, Scotland and Wales.
 The European Parliament constituencies used under that system were smaller than the later regional constituencies and only had one Member of the European Parliament each.

 The constituency of London South and Surrey East was one of them.
 It was merged from the London South and Surrey constituencies.

 When it was created in England in 1984, it consisted of the Westminster Parliament constituencies of Carshalton and Wallington, Croydon Central, Croydon North East, Croydon North West, Croydon South, East Surrey, Reigate and Sutton and Cheam.
+In 1989, the Surrey Mirror reported that the total electorate was around 454,000.

 In boundary changes which took effect at the 1994 European Election, it lost the Reigate constituency but gained Epsom and Ewell.